 Connect all your socials, feature your best songs and music videos first, submit your gig history and allow Gigmit to analyse your fanbase and community.
 It’s super easy to get started.

 Once you’ve completed your profile, it’s time to start looking for gigs and festivals!
 Gigmit Pro features a sleek, efficient search and filter function to save you time and energy; the quality-of-life improvement in comparison to sending out hundreds of emails is, frankly, staggering.

 For promoters and booking agents, the process is even simpler.
 The sign-up process takes literally two seconds.
 You’ll immediately be able to build a quick profile and browse through artists.

-Gigmit is available for use completely free, but also offers a premium service called Gigmit Pro.
+Gigmit is available for use completely free but also offers a premium service called Gigmit Pro.
 For €19 (£16) a month, Gigmit Pro artists will be given the highest visibility to booking agents.
-As well as this, they Gigmit Pro users will face no limitations whatsoever in their search for gigging opportunities.
+As well as this, Gigmit Pro users will face no limitations whatsoever in their search for gigging opportunities.

 This does indicate that free users, unfortunately, are featured lower in promoters’ search results than Gigmit Pro users.
 Generally speaking, they have a lower likelihood of regularly scoring gigs.

 This doesn’t mean, however, that the free version isn’t worth it; you still have far more access to live opportunities all in one place.
 Gigmit is still a great live music service by default!

 We consider €19 a month to be competitive in pricing, but not at all extortionate.
 Indeed, for a service as revolutionary as Gigmit, it’s worth it!

 Additionally, there is no premium service for promoters.
 This means there is no turn-off for them to join up and start booking artists.